dijasila/GPAW/doc/documentation/xc/vdwcorrection.rst

 Error in energies compared to CCSD results of the S26 test set.
 All values in meV.
 GPAW calculations were done with h=0.18 and at least 4 A vacuum.
+The TS09 results are in good agreement to the results obtained with the FHI-aims code [#Hanke11jcc]_.

 Calculating the S26 test set
 ============================